onox/orka/docs/rendering/contexts.md

 !!! summary
     An EGL context can be created using different platforms:

-    - The Wayland platform, created using `:::ada Orka.Contexts.EGL.Wayland` allows you to render things on the screen in a window, but rendering is done using the same GPU as the one used by the Wayland compositor.
+    - The Wayland platform, created using `:::ada Orka.Contexts.EGL.Wayland`, allows you to render things on the screen in a window, but rendering is done using the same GPU as the one used by the Wayland compositor.